ElektraInitiative/libelektra/doc/tutorials/contributing-clion.md

 ![Get from VCS button](/doc/images/clion/vcs_button.png)

+> Hint for WSL-Users: Cloning the repository into the WSL filesystem will speed up the compilation time!
+> i.e. clone into `~/libelektra` and not into `/mnt/c/...`

 Now you should log in to your GitHub account from the IDE.
 Click on _GitHub_ on the left and then on _Log In via GitHub..._.
 A browser window should open where you can enter your GitHub credentials.